-Neuroimaging data will be acquired on a Siemens 3-Tesla (3T) PRISMA scanner.
-A high-resolution (1 cubic millimeter voxels) T1-weighted MP-RAGE structural image will be acquired for each subject.
+Neuroimaging data will be acquired on a Siemens 3-Tesla (3T) PRISMA scanner at the Magnetic Resonance Imaging and Spectroscopy Center (MRISC), situated close to Markey Cancer Center.
+A high-resolution (1 cubic millimeter voxels) T1- weighted MP-RAGE structural image will be acquired for each subject.
 Functional images will be acquired using echo-planar imaging.
 Hyper-angulated volumes will be acquired with 37 ascending and interleaved slices at an angle 30-degrees to the anterior-posterior commissure to prevent OFC washout.
 Additional parameters will be similar to those used in other approved neuroimaging protocols in our lab (e.g., a repetition time (TR) of 2 seconds, echo time (TE) of 25 ms, a flip angle of 90 degrees, and functional voxels of size 3.4mm x 3.4mm x 4.0mm).
-Image preprocessing will be performed in statistical parametric mapping (SPM) 12 software using standard procedures (see Wesley et al., 2014).
-Data from functional scans will be treated similarly to fMRI data in previous studies
+Image preprocessing will be performed in Conn Toolbox.